karthik-d/task-manager-cli-boilerplate/README.md

 ### 1. Install Node.js

-You need to have npm installed in your computer for this problem.
+You need to have `npm` installed in your computer for the following steps.
 It comes with Node.js and you can get it by installing Node from https://nodejs.org/en/

 ### 2. Install dependencies

 Run `npm install` to install all dependencies.

-### 3. Create Create symbolic link to the executable file
+### 3. Create a symbolic link to the executable file

 #### On Windows